PoovannanPonnai/HeadLinesApp/README.md

 1.Open the terminal

-2.Change the directory to current/client folder
+2.Change the directory to client folder

-3.Please find the .env.example file and make a copy as .env , please change the env variable as per the need
+3.Please find the .env.example file and make a copy as .env and please change the env variable as per the need

 4.Please check the REACT_APP_SERVER_URL in the .env,